chainguard-dev/edu-images-demos/c/README.md

 `Dockerfile1` will:
 1. Use the `gcc-glibc:latest` Chainguard Image as the base image;
-2. Set the current working directory to `/usr/bin`;
+2. Create and set the current working directory to `/home/build`;
-3. Copy our `hello.c` program code to the current directory;
+3. Copy the `hello.c` program code to the current directory;
-4. Compile our program and name it `hello`;
+4. Compile the program and name it `hello`;
+5. Copy the compiled binary to `/usr/bin`;
+6. Set the image to run as a non-root user; and,
-5. Execute the compiled binary when the container is started.
+7. Execute the compiled binary when the container is started.

 Execute the following command to initiate the image build.
 ```sh